hasibzunair/phacks/README.md

 # phacks
 Materials for Pharmahacks 2019.

 No dataset provided here due to challenge specifications.
 Such secret, much woww!
+Beware of spaghetti code!